Souliote War (1789–1793): Conflict

 The Pashalik of Yanina in 1790-1795 (in red) as part of the Ottoman Empire.

 Hostilities began in February 1789, when Ali Pasha's men attacked a group of Souliotes in Louro and stole their cattle.
 The Souliotes responded by launching an offensive from the Lakka village and killed any Muslim they encountered.
-Ali Pasha dispatched an army of 3,000 Ottoman Albanians to pursue the Souliotes back into their mountain strongholds.
+Ali Pasha dispatched an army of 3,000 Muslim Albanians to pursue the Souliotes back into their mountain strongholds.
 Hoping to divide Ali's lands between themselves, Ibrahim Pasha of Vlorë, Mustapha Pasha of Delvinë, Cham Aghas and the Beys of Gjirokastër secretly aided the Souliotes and opened a new front against him in Korçë.
 The Souliotes thus found themselves temporarily allied with their erstwhile enemies.
 In May, Ali Pasha received a firman from the Ottoman sultan, supporting his war against Souli.
 Ali Pasha captured Souliote lands lying beyond mount Tomaros, however he offered them peace on favorable terms to focus his attention on their allies.
 Negotiations were initiated with the mediation of the Metropolitan of Ioannina.
 Having suffered heavy casualties and seeing that Russian aid had yet to arrive, the Souliotes signed the peace agreement in June.
 The treaty resulted in their appointment as armatoloi.
 The leaders of Souliotes gave Ali Pasha five of their children as hostages, in accordance to their traditional law.
 A small minority of Souliotes that were not included in the treaty continued their armed struggle, robbing and massacring civilians regardless of their religious affiliation as far as Makrynoros and Pindus.
 Ali Pasha defeated Mustapha Pasha and Ibrahim Pasha in a series of fierce clashes that took place in the vicinity of Kastoria and Korçë that lasted throughout the summer.